camelboat/4830_ELEN_Digital_Image_Processing_Project/README.md

 - `numpy 1.18.4`

 ## Usage
-- replace `test_file_dir` to your image direction to test the program
+- Replace `test_file_dir` to your image direction to test the program
 - Sample images can be found in `test_figures/`
 - Intermediate and final image results can be found in `tmp`